-Specifically, the Exchange believes that clarifying the definitions of Market Orders, Stop Orders, NOW Orders and LAOs removes impediments to and perfects the mechanism of a free and open market by helping to ensure that investors better understand the functionality of certain orders types available for trading on the Exchange.
-Additionally, the Exchange believes that specifying that Stock Contingency Orders, SSF/Option Orders and OCO Orders are only for trading in open outcry will help to protect investors and the public interest by reducing potential confusion when routing orders to NYSE Arca.
+Specifically, the Exchange believes that clarifying the definitions of Market Orders, Stop Orders and NOW Orders removes impediments to and perfects the mechanism of a free and open market by helping to ensure that investors better understand the functionality of certain orders types available for trading on the Exchange.
+Additionally, the Exchange believes that specifying that SSF/Option Orders and OCO Orders are only for trading in open outcry will help to protect investors and the public interest by reducing potential confusion when routing orders to the Exchange.
 Lastly, the Exchange believes that deleting definitions applicable to Inside Limit Orders and Tracking Orders provides clarity to Exchange rules by eliminating outdated and obsolete functionality.